-In all settlements where the distribution of the proceeds is not supervised by the Probate Division, the plaintiff's attorney must, within 60 days of entry, file and submit to the settling judge vouchers evidencing that: 1) the funds have been distributed and received in accordance with the settlement order and 2) the attorney expenses claimed in the settlement order are consistent with costs actually paid.
+In all settlements where the distribution of the proceeds is not supervised by the Probate Division, including wrongful death with no survival, the plaintiff's attorney must, within 60 days of entry, file and submit to the settling judge vouchers evidencing that: 1) the funds have been distributed and received in accordance with the settlement order and 2) the attorney expenses claimed in the settlement order are consistent with costs actually paid.
 Failure to file vouchers within this designated period could result in the issuance of a rule to show cause.